TosbackCgusBridge-Bot/CGUs-versions/En/Privacy Policy.md

     Softonic offers its Users, via previous subscription through his or her personal account, the following services:

-    *   All about Software (weekly subscription): The User will receive at his or her e-mail account all the information required to choose the best software: programs’ comparisons, analysis and others.
+    *   All about Software (weekly subscription): The User will receive at his or her e-mail account all the information required to choose the best software: programs' comparisons, analysis and others.
     *   Notices and alerts through e-mail related to downloading programs.

     Softonic has established two mechanisms by which users can reject said services, simply and at zero cost.